Trade Unions aren't stuck in the past — the Telegraph is

 Strike action in the UK is at a historically low level, and the number of days lost to strikes is just over half the European average, despite the vicious public sector cuts of successive Tory governments, and a decade of stagnating wages.

 As for the Telegraph’s claim that we’ve returned to the industrial warzone of the 1980s, it’s about as credible as a Southern Rail timetable.
 In the current decade less than a tenth as many days are being lost to stoppages as were in the 1980s.

 In reality, from the NHS to the railways, unions and workers have bent over backwards to minimise the impacts of austerity and privatisation on service users.

 If anyone is stuck in the ’80s, it’s the bad-tempered dinosaurs of the Telegraph newsroom and the Tory backbenches.
 Despite the extraordinary restraint of unions in recent years, today’s editorial calls for extreme, regressive anti-union action by government: supplying replacement drivers during strikes, taking vexatious legal action against the unions, or even sacking workers who strike.

 All this in defence of a private company that — even Tory MPs agree — deserves to be stripped of its franchise.

-If the Telegraph really wants to resurrect an ’80s trend, leg warmers, shoulder pads or power ballads might be a better bet.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+If the Telegraph really wants to resurrect an ’80s trend, leg warmers, shoulder pads or power ballads might be a better bet.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.